Updated July 5, 2026

 Yes.
 The policy can help pay legal defense and settlement payments up to your policy limits when a covered third-party claim is made, which is important in a state where contract-driven claims are common.

 Compare limits, deductible options, certificate wording, carrier appetite for your industry, and whether the policy fits your landlord or client requirements.
-In Connecticut, the cheapest-looking quote may not work if it does not meet the contract terms.
+In Connecticut, the lowest-priced quote may not work if it does not meet the contract terms.

-General liability insurance covers third-party bodily injury, property damage, personal and advertising injury, and medical payments.
+General liability insurance can help cover third-party bodily injury, property damage, personal and advertising injury, and medical payments.
 If a customer slips in your store, if your work damages a client's property, or if you're accused of libel or copyright infringement in your advertising, general liability responds.

 Most small businesses pay between $400 and $1,500 per year for general liability insurance.
 Costs depend on your industry, revenue, number of employees, location, coverage limits, and claims history.
 Low-risk office businesses pay less; contractors and manufacturers pay more.